 I have over thirty years of lived experience with a co-occurring condition (bipolar 1 disorder/alcohol misuse).
-I practice wellness, especially as it pertains to the recovery from bipolar 1 disorder.
+I practice wellness, especially as it pertains to my condition.
 I have used the experiences and challenges that have come with the condition as opportunities to explore my life further, always looking for better ways to practice wellness.
 I strive for this ongoing goal professionally, as well as with my personal relationships.

 I did my internship as an undergraduate, volunteering at a battered women's shelter.
 I spent time with young children so their mothers could use that time to take care of their basic needs.
 After graduating, I worked with at-risk youth in the San Francisco Bay Area, California (in group homes and a substance use rehabilitation center).
 After that, I worked with adults in San Francisco at a recreational center, and later in group homes In Albuquerque, New Mexico.
 I became an educator and taught in a traditional middle school in Albuquerque for one year, and in an alternative high school for fourteen years in Highlands Ranch, Colorado.
-Along with being a Mental Wellness Life Coach, I am a Peer Supporter and worked on the Peer Support Line at the crisis center in Denver, helping others of all demographics with mental health and/or substance use challenges, as well as supporting concerned others (those who are family members or acquaintances who seek support for those close to them and/or themselves).
+Along with being a mental wellness life coach, I am a peer supporter specialist and worked on the peer support line at the crisis center in Denver, supporting others of all demographics with mental health and/or substance use challenges, and psychological trauma, as well as supporting concerned others (those who are family members or acquaintances who seek support for those close to them and/or themselves).